KChen-lab/Monopogen/README.md

     --norun

 ```
-The '-norun' module will generate jobs from different regions and you can submit to HPC based on your own preference.
-The generated job files will be in 'out/Script/'
+The `-norun` module will generate jobs from different regions and you can submit them to HPC based on your own preference.
+The generated job files will be in `out/Script/`

 ## 3.3 Putative somatic SNV calling